 We tend to serve appetisers rather than a sit-down starter.

 It works well doing this because then everyone is free to mill around until it’s time for the main event.

 It also means that you only need to serve the main and dessert at the table, rather than keep getting up and down to serve different courses.

 Smoked mackerel pâté is a family tradition from my husband’s side of the family.

 The pâté is super easy to make and can be made a day or two in advance.

-We usually serve it with slices of toasted sour dough bread and carrot crudités
+We usually serve it with slices of toasted sourdough bread and carrot crudités

-Click here for my family’s Smoke Mackerel Pâté recipe
+Here’s the recipe: My family’s Smoke Mackerel Pâté recipe

 2. Crostini with olive tapenade and goat’s cheese

 This is a super simple way to get tasty appetisers out to everyone.